-Learn more about Northeastern's transfer application process, criteria for admission and how transfer credit is evaluated.
-The program includes a 45-minute information session followed by a one-hour tour of campus.
-Sessions are being held on the following Fridays at 3:00pm: March 29.
+Learn more about Northeastern's transfer application process, criteria for admission, and how transfer credit is evaluated.
+The program starts at 1:00 p.m. in the Admissions Visitor Center and includes a 45-minute information session followed by a one-hour tour of campus.

 In addition to the general campus tours we offer as part of our Explore Northeastern, Inside Northeastern, and Transfer sessions, all visitors have the option to register for the following specialized tours: